ChavaNitinsaichowdary/API_Books/README.md

 npm install
 ```

-## Deployment

-To run the app in production mode:
+To run the app in your local computer:

 ```sh
 npm start